Functions for lookup of data

 CELLVALUE ❖ XLReporting

 Returns the value in the cell with the given cell reference.
 You can optionally provide the sheet name (as text), else the default sheet (the first or only sheet in the model) will be used.
+You can only reference one single cell.

 This is only relevant in models and enables you to obtain the value in a cell by passing a dynamic text reference to that cell.
 This enables you to dynamically calculate the reference to a cell within a formula without having to change the formula itself.

-Please be aware that sheet and cell references made via CELLVALUE are not adjusted when sheets are renamed and/or rows or columns are inserted or deleted.
+Please be aware that the sheet and cell references made via CELLVALUE are not adjusted when sheets are renamed and/or rows or columns are inserted or deleted.

 CELLVALUE(cell, sheet)